Louis345/JSFrameworks2022/projects/book-store/BookStoreProject.md

 });
 ```

-See the AJAX requests in [Example 12a](../../examples/12a-authentication-quick-dirty) and [Example 12b](../../examples/12b-authentication-routing) for an example of authentication with JWT tokens.
+See the AJAX requests in your [auth assignment](../../exercises/14-auth) and the [final project example](../../examples/final-project) for an example of authentication with JWT tokens.

 #### Get a List of Books in a User's Bookshelf

 To lookup books in a user’s bookshelf, you will make a GET request to
 _/api/bookshelf_.
-A token must be in the request, or you will get a 401 Unauthorized error.
+A token must be in the request, or you will get a _401 Unauthorized_ error.

 Here is an example of a success response: